GestaltCogTeam/DFDGCN/README.md

 # DFDGCN
-ICASSP 2024 under review
-coming soon！
+This paper has been accepted by ICASSP2024
-If you want to get our code in advance, you can send an email to l2621142272@126.com or liyujie231@mails.ucas.ac.cn
+If you have questions please email l2621142272@126.com or liyujie231@mails.ucas.ac.cn